 The season of 1893 was a great turning point in the history of cricket in Yorkshire.
 Established three decades earlier, Yorkshire County Cricket Club won the County Championship that summer after years of mixed performances, disappointments and division.
 So began several generations of sporting success, stretching to the late 1960s.
 The book examines how people in all parts of Yorkshire embraced cricket, and in many different ways provided the energy and enthusiasm to create a powerful sporting force.
 Whether setting up or funding clubs, playing and watching the game, or nurturing young talent, thousands contributed to making cricket popular throughout the county.
 Based on extensive research, this book is the story of how, in Yorkshire, cricket became A Game Taken Seriously.

 This volume in Jeremy Lonsdale’s series on Yorkshire cricket is also available in a discounted package with A Game Emerging, which covers the 1750s to the 1840s.
-A Game Sustained has sold out but is one of the ACS titles available as an ebook on Google Play, while A Game Divided: Triumphs and troubles in Yorkshire cricket in the 1920s, is still available from the author.
+A Game Sustained has sold out but is one of the ACS titles available as an ebook on Google Play, while A Game Divided: Triumphs and troubles in Yorkshire cricket in the 1920s is sold out.